Authentic Lessons for 21st Century Learning

 As a facilitator, guide the group to pull out some common themes from the statements that each group chose.
 Then transition to the next section by explaining that we will be looking at deeper research on student-centered learning.

 Proceed to slide 7 and distribute the reading assignment.
-As participants read their sections of the research provided, have them highlight and note where they see the themes in the selected statements from their Jamboards coming up in the research.
+As participants read their sections of the research provided, have them highlight and note where they see the themes in the selected statements from their Card Sort Google Slides coming up in the research.

-Depending on the time available and the depth of learning desired, provide participants with either the Authenticity Framework and Reflection Tool or with the Student-Centered Learning Research-Long version.
+Depending on the time available and the depth of learning desired, provide participants with either the Authenticity Framework and Lesson Reflection Tool or with the Student-Centered Learning Research Long Version.
 Allow a few minutes for each person in the group to read and highlight the handout.

 When everyone is finished, have groups take a few minutes to discuss the reading, including which information they highlighted as important and why.

-Then move to slide 8 and ask groups to pull up their Jamboard again.
-Have them to take a few moments to consider if they would like to add or remove any statements from their top 4 to 5 they originally chose to best represent student-centered learning.
+Then move to slide 8 and ask groups to pull up their Card Sort Google Slides again.
+Have them take a few moments to consider if they would like to add or remove any statements from the top 4 to 5 they originally chose to best represent student-centered learning.

 Next, move to slide 9.
-Participants should work within their groups to construct a Tweet Up, including a visual representation and a hashtag summarizing their group's understanding of student-centered learning based on the reading.
+Participants should work within their groups to construct a Gist, including a visual representation and a hashtag summarizing their group’s understanding of student-centered learning based on the reading.
 Their summary should be no more than one sentence.
-After finishing their tweets in Canva, allow each group to share out.
+After finishing their gists in Canva, allow each group to share out.

 Extend